drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 > TV 500ml, dead space 150ml, RR 15/min, 350ml*15 = approx 5L/min -> 7200L/day

-## ample opportunity for sufficiently small particles to meet the interstitum
+## ample opportunity for sufficiently small particles to meet the interstitium

 ## work-related ILD

-## ILD incidence 30/100,000 per year and Prevelance 70/100,000 (approximately)
+## ILD incidence 30/100,000 per year and Prevalence 70/100,000 (approximately)

 ##

-- precise population prevalence and incididence of ILD hard to establish (classification problems, limitations of registry and insurance claim data)
+- precise population prevalence and incidence of ILD hard to establish (classification problems, limitations of registry and insurance claim data)
-- best historic estimate of incidence 30/100,000 per year, prevelance 70/100,000 (10)
+- best historic estimate of incidence 30/100,000 per year, prevalence 70/100,000 (10)
 - IIP most common, IPF 1/3rd of cases, more common in men

 ## 15-20\% of ILD due to occupational and environmental exposures